 Calling from God >> Complete it – It is important to not only begin our

-Jesus had very little good to say about those who started in their faith and
+Jesus had very little good to say about those who started in faith and weren’t able to

-their intensions were meaningless, because he didn’t fulfill his ministry.
+their intensions were meaningless, because they didn’t fulfill their ministry.
 It

-matters if we start, but it matters just as much that we complete our ministry,
+matters that we start, but it matters just as much that we finish what God has

 just as we have been called to believe to the end.
 If we don’t finish what we